Are you thinking about taking your small business online?

 Use the master spreadsheet to plan your content creation and publishing schedule.
 For example, you can add the following columns to the spreadsheet:

-- Type: Record the type of content you will be creating for this item.
+- ContentType: What kind of content you will be creating for this item.
 (See Step 9 below)

-- Category: If you are publishing content to your blog, record the blog post category you will publish this item under.
+- Category: If you are publishing to your blog, record the blog post category you will publish this item under.

 - URL: After publishing the item, record its URL here.
 This will make it easier to find the content URL when promoting your content (e.g. on social media, emails, etc)